espadrine/sc/README.md

 - send [pull requests](http://help.github.com/send-pull-requests/)
 - contact us on [#tree](irc://irc.freenode.net/#tree)

+## License

+MIT.
+See LICENSE.md for more.

+The "Red spiders" comic is CC BY-NC 2.5 from Randall Munroe, XKCD.
+Link in `web/index.html`.

 ## Versions

 Versions are tags labeled after the day it was released.